top of page

 Step 3: Apply to Take and Pass the CPA Exam

-1. Apply for an Education Evaluation
+1. Apply for an Education Evaluation, often through your jurisdiction's CPA examination service

 2. Complete an Exam Section Application (after you are found eligible)